Have you considered how much life insurance you need?

 Life Insurance Can Protect Your Loved Ones

-Life insurance can help protect your family in the event of your untimely death.
+When comparing term and whole life insurance policies, the bottom line is that life insurance in any form can help protect your family in the event of your untimely death.
 When considering how much life insurance to buy, consider the costs of any debt you may have, including a mortgage, consumer debt, medical bills, etc. Then factor in additional living expenses for your spouse and family.

 Contact an insurance agent or financial professional for life insurance advice or to learn more about term life insurance versus whole life insurance, and more specifically, which one is best for you and the needs of your family.
 Be sure to shop around for insurance policy quotes before making a purchase; life insurance rates may vary widely from company to company.